Jack Gwillim: Personal life

 Gwillim was twice married: to Peggy Bollard, until 1958, and Olivia Selby, from 1969 until his death.
 He had two children from his first marriage, Sarah-Jane Gwillim and David Gwillim, and a third, Jaxon Duff Gwillim, from his second marriage.
 His children also became actors, and he acted onstage with them in 1995 in a production of On Borrowed Time, which was his last on stage performance.

 Death

 Gwillim died in Los Angeles, California on 2 July 2001 at the age of 91.
-He was buried in Lot 136, Section 15 of Albany Rural Cemetery in Upstate New York.
+He is buried in Lot 136, Section 15 of Albany Rural Cemetery in Upstate New York.